 After the daily quota is reached, logs are no longer indexed but are still available in the livetail, sent to your archives, and used to generate metrics from logs.

-An event is generated when the daily quota is reached:
+An event is generated when either the daily quota or the warning threshold is reached:

 See Monitor log usage on how to monitor and alert on your usage.